olenamia/hat/README.md

 ## Futher Improvements

-CRUD functionality was added as a requirement at the end of the project, so it wasn't completely finished.
-Things to improve:

 - Validation of incoming data
 - Separation of request and response data strucrures (dtos)
 - Role based API key authentification (with admin page, that allows to generate an API key) or OAuth authentification